-The Spire STL Pipeline will interconnect with the existing Rockies Express Pipeline in Scott County, Illinois.
-The planned route includes 65 miles of steel underground pipeline running through Scott, Greene and Jersey counties in Illinois and St. Charles and St. Louis counties in Missouri.
+The Spire STL Pipeline interconnects with the existing Rockies Express Pipeline in Scott County, Illinois.
+The route includes 65 miles of steel underground pipeline running through Scott, Greene and Jersey counties in Illinois and St. Charles and St. Louis counties in Missouri.

 As an interstate project, the Spire STL Pipeline was reviewed for siting and permitting by the Federal Energy Regulatory Commission (FERC).
 The FERC is the lead agency for other federal and state, and local permitting authorities.
 The pipeline will be wholly owned and operated by Spire STL Pipeline LLC.

 The new build pipeline will be constructed with corrosion resistant, high-quality steel and have a 24-inch diameter with a capacity of 400,000 Dth/D. As an interstate pipeline, the Spire STL Pipeline will be permitted and regulated by the Federal Energy Regulatory Commission (FERC).